MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/upgrading-aspnet-11-to-iis-on-windows-vista-and-windows-server-2008.md

 ## Introduction

-For ASP.NET application developers who move to the Windows Vista™ or later Windows operating system, IIS 7.0 and above represent a significant advance over earlier IIS versions.
+For ASP.NET application developers who move to the Windows Vista&trade; or later Windows operating system, IIS 7.0 and above represent a significant advance over earlier IIS versions.
 IIS Integrated mode offers increased security and new application possibilities, among other improvements.

-Most developers who move to Windows Vista upgrade from the Microsoft Windows® XP operating system to Windows Vista and upgrade their ASP.NET applications in the process.
+Most developers who move to Windows Vista upgrade from the Microsoft Windows&reg; XP operating system to Windows Vista and upgrade their ASP.NET applications in the process.
 Or they install on Windows Vista the ASP.NET applications developed on other Windows operating systems.

 This paper details important post-installation and post-upgrade configuration steps that must be performed for applications to work on the new operating system.
 It describes changes between Classic mode and IIS Integrated mode that affect ASP.NET applications, and how to work around these known problems.